ctse2k1/sfl-event-based-ap-bot/README.md

 # SFL Event-Based Activity Point Bot

-This Discord bot is designed to manage and track member participation in guild events.
-It allows event organizers to start events, and participants to join them.
-The bot automatically calculates and awards "activity points" based on the time a user spends in an event, featuring a server-wide leaderboard to encourage engagement.
+This Discord bot allows server members to earn activity points by participating in events.
+Event hosts can start and stop events, and the bot will automatically track participation time and award points accordingly.
+It features a leaderboard, personal point tracking, and administrative controls.

-## Features
+## ✨ Features

-- **Slash Commands**: All interactions with the bot are done through intuitive and easy-to-use Discord slash commands under the `/event` group.
-- **Event Management**:
+- **Event Management**: Start, stop, and manage events with simple commands.
-    - Start events with a specific type (e.g., dungeons, PvP, ZvZ).
-    - A unique, temporary 4-character join code is generated for each event.
-    - Stop events at any time, which automatically calculates points for all participants.
-- **Automated Point Calculation**: Points are awarded based on the duration of participation.
-The rate of points per minute is configurable for each event type.
+- **Automatic Point Calculation**: Points are awarded based on the time spent in an event.
-- **Participant Management**: Event hosts can kick participants if necessary and view a list of everyone currently in their event.
-- **Leaderboard & Stats**:
+- **Unique Join Codes**: Each event has a unique, randomly generated 4-character code for joining.
+- **Leaderboard**: Display a server-wide leaderboard of top point earners.
-    - Users can check their own total points and a breakdown by event type using `/event me`.
+- **Personal Stats**: Users can check their own total points and breakdown by event.
-    - A public leaderboard (`/event summary`) displays the top members by activity points.
-- **Data Persistence**: The bot saves all data (active events, user points, event logs) to local JSON files, ensuring data integrity across restarts.
-- **Configuration**: Event types and point values are easily configured in the `config.json` file.
-- **Admin Tools**: Includes commands for administrators to manage user data and create backups.
+- **Admin Controls**: Secure commands for resetting data and viewing participation records.

-## Commands

-All commands are accessed via the `/event` slash command group.

-### User Commands
-- `/event start <event_id>`: Starts a new event.
-The `event_id` corresponds to a pre-configured event type.
-- `/event stop`: Stops the event you are currently hosting.
-- `/event join <code>`: Joins an active event using its 4-character code.
-- `/event kick <member>`: (Host only) Removes a participant from your event.
-- `/event list`: (Host only) Shows all participants currently in your event.
-- `/event me`: Displays your personal activity point summary.
-- `/event id`: Lists all available event IDs and their descriptions.
-- `/event summary`: Shows the server-wide activity point leaderboard.

-### Admin Commands
-- `/admin backup`: Creates a timestamped backup of the data directory.
-- `/admin reset_user_data <user>`: Resets all points and event records for a specific user.
+- **Data Persistence**: All points and event data are saved locally in a `data` directory.

-- `/admin reset_all_data`: **(DANGEROUS)** Wipes all points and event records for everyone on the server.
-A confirmation is required.
+## 🚀 Getting Started

+### Prerequisites

+- Python 3.8+
+- A Discord Bot Token

-## Setup & Installation
+### Installation

 1.  **Clone the repository:**
     ```bash